Light Travel Time Effects in Kilonova Models: Method

 To determine the evolution of the expansion velocity of the photosphere, we start from the bolometric luminosities determined by \citet{Smartt2017}.
 These luminosities are then converted to an approximate corresponding photospheric velocity used at each step of simulation time using:

 where $v$ is the photospheric velocity, $T$ is the temperature of the photosphere, $\sigma$ is the Stefan-Boltzmann constant, and $t_{\rm ph}$ the time since explosion.
-A polynomial fit is performed for the intervening times covered by the simulation between those detailed in \autoref{tab:fitting_temps}.
+A fourth-order polynomial fit is performed for the intervening times covered by the simulation between those detailed in \autoref{tab:fitting_temps}, matching that used by \citet{gillanders2022}.
 The maximum expansion velocity of the material was held constant at 0.35\,c throughout.\footnote{Varying this value has a negligible effect on the output of the simulation.}